nav_sign

 Dec' 20 – Mar' 21

-In collaboration with Sariah Al Saati (ENS), Mehdi Benharrats (X-HEC), Swann Chelly (Sorbonne University) and Pierre Tessier, this report proposes a method for the coverage of a rescue zone with a swarm of UAV’s in order to detect possible target of interest.
+In collaboration with Sariah Al Saati (ENS), Mehdi Benharrats (X-HEC), Swann Chelly (Sorbonne University) and Pierre Tessier, this report proposes a method for the coverage of a rescue zone with a swarm of UAVs.

 The method is based on Collaborative Reinforcement Learning.
 It also presents a pipeline to locate points of interest in 3D from a set of 2D images using Inverse Projection Transformation and 3D ray clustering.